-Fall Angling: September 8 - October 7, 2023 Gander River, Exploits River and Humber River
+Fall Angling: September 8 - October 7, 2025

+Gander River, Exploits River and Humber River

-- Catch-and-Release angling as follows: - main stem of Lower Exploits River, from Stoney Brook to river mouth; - main stem of Lower Humber River, from Boom Siding (outlet of Deer Lake) to lower end of Shellbird Island; - main stem of Gander River from outlet on Gander Lake to river mouth. - Angling not permitted on any tributaries of these rivers. - Fall Angling retention on the main stem of the lower Gander River will be subject to the in-season review.
+- Subject to the in-season review, catch-and-release angling as follows: - main stem of Lower Exploits River, from Stoney Brook to river mouth; - main stem of Lower Humber River, from Boom Siding (outlet of Deer Lake) to lower end of Shellbird Island; - main stem of Gander River from outlet on Gander Lake to river mouth. - Angling is not permitted on any tributaries of these rivers.